Skip to main content

 • Screening strategies should be considered for individuals with an FLCN pathogenic variant, including:

-• renal surveillance imaging, preferably by annual MRI, recommended from around 18 years of age (renal ultrasound scan may also be an appropriate screening modality if performed by an experienced ultrasonographer);
+• renal surveillance imaging, preferably by annual MRI with IV contrast, recommended from around 18 years of age until at least age 70 (renal ultrasound scan may also be an appropriate screening modality if performed by an experienced ultrasonographer);

-• Note that pulmonary cysts do not necessarily need to be screened for, as they do not usually affect lung function.
-Baseline imaging (for example, with lung CT) may be advisable if an individual is likely to be exposed to high ambient pressures, which might increase their risk of pneumothorax.
+• Regular screening for pulmonary cysts is not typically recommended, as they do not usually affect lung function, but baseline imaging (for example, with lung CT) at age 20 or, if older, at time of diagnosis, may be advisable if an individual is likely to be exposed to high ambient pressures, which might increase their risk of pneumothorax.

 • BHDS-related renal tumours exceeding 3cm in diameter are often treated conservatively with nephron-sparing surgery.
 This is because individuals with BHDS are at risk of developing multiple renal tumours over their lifetime.
 Traditionally, lesions under 3cm are monitored by a urologist, but earlier intervention may be required if there is evidence of tumour growth or other atypical features.